 Advancing respiratory care in Ethiopia

-Globally, IP has been shown to reduce lung disease-related morbidity and mortality by enhancing early detection and minimizing the need for invasive surgeries.
-By introducing this training in Ethiopia, GHEP seeks to build long-term local expertise, reduce treatment barriers, and create a sustainable model for expanding advanced respiratory care across Sub-Saharan Africa.
+Globally, the advancement of pulmonary procedural training has been associated with reductions in lung disease–related morbidity and mortality through earlier detection and less invasive management.
+By introducing a scalable and locally led training pathway in Ethiopia, GHEP seeks to build sustainable expertise, reduce barriers to care, and create a model for expanding advanced respiratory care across Sub-Saharan Africa.